Ric Segreto: Later career

-Yearning to reconnect with his Filipino roots, Ric left Japan and went to the Philippines.
-He played in a few clubs singing until he was discovered by the VICOR record company.
-His first hit, "Kahit Konting Pagtingin" in 1982, was an immediate favorite and launched his career as a Filipino recording artist.
-Performing many television shows and concerts local and overseas.
+Yearning to reconnect with his Filipino roots, Segreto left Japan and went back to the Philippines.
+He played in a few clubs singing until he was discovered by the Vicor record company.
+His first hit, "Kahit Konting Pagtingin" in 1982, was an immediate favorite and launched his career as a Filipino recording artist, performing on many television shows and in concerts, both locally and overseas.

 Teaching and journalism

-A lover of history and education Ric's fondness for the written word led him to take a break from performing and dedicate some of his passion to teaching and writing.
-Touching base with his other home, Ric became a teacher in Guam and endeavored to enlighten high school students with his flair for history.
-He submitted sociology articles to a local Philippine magazine, MAN Magazine, after returning to the Philippines to record another album.
-Ric was also working on a thesis that addressed the Philippine music industry.
+Segreto was also a teacher and a writer.
+He taught history to high school students in Guam.
+He submitted sociology articles to local Philippine magazine, MAN Magazine, after returning to the Philippines to record another album.
+Segreto also worked on a thesis on the Philippine music industry.